arsinnius/TCN_TimeGAN_Repo/README.md

 <figcaption></figcaption>

 Notice that `experiment_08` contains three Jupyter notebooks:

 1.   `Financial_TS.ipynb` – Creates the synthesizer that will be used to generate the synthetic time series.
-2. `Eval_08.ipynb` – runs tests to evaluate the quality of the synthetic time series produced.
-3. `New_Synthetic_Generation_08.ipynb` – Uses the files created by Financial_TS.ipynb to generate more synthetic time series.

-Notice that `experiment_08` contains three Jupyter notebooks:

-1.   `Financial_TS.ipynb` – Creates the synthesizer that will be used to generate the synthetic time series.